19 Things To Do In York That You Need To Try

 Credit: Unsplash

-We recommend taking in the views from Lendal Bridge before descending the stairs and walking along the River Ouse alongside the Museum Gardens on Dame Judy Dence Walk.
+We recommend taking in the views from Lendal Bridge before descending the stairs and walking along the River Ouse alongside the Museum Gardens on Dame Judy Dench Walk.
 It’s beautiful all year round, but we especially love it in autumn when leaves litter the ground.
 But it is just as nice to sit and enjoy an ice cream while watching the world go by.

-2. ‘Potter’ along The Shambles – Things to do in York
+2. ‘Potter’ along The Shambles

 Arguably one of the most famous tourist attractions in York, The Shambles is worth a visit every single time.
-This spot is York’s own Diagon Alley from harry Potter, and you may potter through it for two minutes or twenty-five – either way, there’s a certain serotonin boost that comes along with the peculiar architecture of the famous cobbled street.
+This spot is York’s own Diagon Alley from Harry Potter, and you may potter through it for two minutes or twenty-five – either way, there’s a certain serotonin boost that comes along with the peculiar architecture of the famous cobbled street.

 3. Take in the architecture at York Minster